 Visit the farm at Wester Kittochside for seasonal agricultural demonstrations with the animals and crops.
-Share your photos with us on social media.
+Share your photos with us.

 The calves came from Woodneuk Fold at Barrhead, and have a strong pedigree bloodline; their grandsire was male champion at the Royal Highland show in 2009.
 Visit the calves, alongside our prize-winning Ayrshire cows, Aberdeen Angus cattle, Tamworth pigs, sheep, hens and Clydesdale horses.

 This year our silage has been wrapped in pink in support of the Breast Cancer Now charity.
 For every roll of pink Topwrap film purchased, £3 is donated to the charity.

 Above: Silage wrapped in pink Topwrap film for Breast Cancer Now charity © Ruth Armstrong Photography

 Say hello to Maggie McDougall, our Stockperson, and Ritchie Young, our Farm Manager, when you see them at the farm.